neverfap-deluxe/nfd-api/content/general_about/about-main-02.md

 ---

-While everyone is aware of the NoFap movement, during my journey I failed to find anyone who actually seemed able to effectively explain how to overcome porn addiction with any sort of coherence or consistency.
+While everyone is aware of the NoFap movement, during my journey I failed to find anyone who actually seemed to be able to effectively explain how to overcome porn addiction with any sort of coherence or consistency.

 Most of the materials I could find online ranged from various theories on how to manage urges utilising a trope of ineffective and unhealthy coping mechanisms...